These definitions apply wherever they appear on Countrywide’s Website:

 Firm Administrator: an Authorised User in Your Firm who administers contact and office details for Your Firm on Countrywide’s Website

-Legal Indemnities: A range of property related insurances underwritten by Countrywide on behalf of the Underwriters
+Legal Indemnities: A range of UK property related insurances underwritten by Countrywide on behalf of the Insurer

 Monthly Account: an accounts administration procedure agreed by Countrywide, for Your Firm to pay for all Policies, upon receipt of a Monthly Statement